crispinalan/talkcalendar/README.md

 Adwaita is the default theme of the Gnome shell desktop and Gnome seem to be transitioning to using libadwaita, ["the GTK 4 port of libhandy that will play a central role in defining the visual language and user experience of GNOME applications"](https://adrienplazas.com/blog/2021/03/31/introducing-libadwaita.html).
 Libadwaita describes itself as the ["building blocks for modern GNOME applications"](https://gitlab.gnome.org/GNOME/libadwaita).
 It is not clear to me how this is going to play out with other desktops such as Mate.
 With Gtk 4.0 they say you should ["review your use of icon resources"](https://docs.gtk.org/gtk4/migrating-3to4.html#review-your-use-of-icon-resources) which is another thing to consider in future releases.

 <ins>Version 1.4.1: </ins> The implicit dependency on the Flite library header files has been removed so that Flite has to be installed independently.
-This allows the older version of Flite used by Fedora to be used.
+This allows an older version of Flite to be used such as that used by Fedora 34.

 Talk Calendar has been tested with Fedora 34 Gnome live edition as shown in the screenshot below.